berry-cs/big-data-cse/README.md

 DataSource ds = DataSource.connectTSV("datafile.dat");
 ```

+(There is also a simple `connect()` method that will attempt to make the correct choice based on file extensions or other heuristics.)

 If the data source is simple enough that no other options or processing is required, load the data using the `load()` method on the `DataSource` object:

 ```